Graniteville train crash: Victims

-On April 21, 2005, one more death was attributed to the accident.
-Leonard Mathis, a brick mason in Graniteville, was driving home from a convenience store just after the accident occurred.
+On April 21, 2005, one more death was attributed to the crash.
+Leonard Mathis, a brick mason in Graniteville, was driving home from a convenience store just after the crash occurred.
 As he was traveling home, he passed through a portion of the chlorine cloud that resulted from the collision.
 His health deteriorated from that point on.

 Economic consequences

 Norfolk Southern announced that it expected the disaster to cost between $US 30 and $40 million, including the corporation's self-insurance retention under its insurance policies and other uninsured costs, but not any fines or penalties that might be imposed.

 On May 25, 2005, lawyers involved in the damages claims against Norfolk Southern announced that they had reached a preliminary agreement on settlements for area residents and business that were evacuated but did not seek medical attention.
 In this preliminary settlement, Norfolk Southern would offer each resident who was evacuated and did not seek medical attention within 72 hours of the accident a flat amount of $2,000 for the evacuation plus $200 per person per day of the evacuation.
 These amounts are separate from any property damage claims.
 Claims that involve injury or death are not included in this settlement, but are still being negotiated.

 On May 22, 2006, Avondale Mills' CEO, Robert Williams Sr., announced that his firm would close all its plants, corporate and sales offices no later than July 25, throwing more than 4,000 workers across four states out of work.
 Mr. Felker cited the 2005 derailment as the primary reasons for the company's failure.
-The wreck knocked out the Gregg plant of Avondale mills, which was a key pillar to the survival of the company in a shrinking United States textile market.
+The wreck knocked out the Gregg plant of Avondale Mills, which was a key pillar to the survival of the company in a shrinking United States textile market.
 The plant accounted for 40% of the company's sales.

-Stephen Felker Jr., Avondale's manager of corporate development stated,"We were prepared to weather the storm of global competition.
+Stephen Felker Jr., Avondale's manager of corporate development stated, "We were prepared to weather the storm of global competition.
 What we weren't prepared for was an event such as this derailment, which was completely beyond our control."
 Avondale Mills Inc. reached a $215 million settlement with its insurance company for damages caused by the train derailment and fatal chemical spill.

 Graniteville residents assumed that since the plant would have been fully insured and/or covered by Norfolk Southern's accident insurance, that the owners chose to take the settlement money and leave rather than rebuild the damaged plant.

 However, G. Stephen Felker Sr. stated "We do not believe that the settlement fully compensates us for the full value of the losses incurred as a result of the Norfolk Southern derailment" and said that the company intends to pursue a lawsuit or seek a settlement against Norfolk Southern.
 That suit ended with another settlement, for an undisclosed sum.